6 Perennials with Beautiful Fall Foliage

 Ferns

-A number of different ferns turn shades of red, orange, gold, and tan in fall.
-Their lacy texture is a great contrast to bolder shrubs and trees with bright autumn shades.
-Some of the best selections for fall include sensitive fern, ostrich fern, and royal fern.
+Several different ferns turn red, orange, gold, and tan shades in fall.
+Their lacy texture contrasts with bolder shrubs and trees with bright autumn shades.
+Some of the best selections for fall include autumn fern (shown here), sensitive fern, ostrich fern, and royal fern.

 Growing Conditions: Shade and moist, well-drained soil